 We've already declared Britney Spears a true genre queen, thanks to her ceaseless devotion to the dystopia.
 But Brit is no one-genre-trick pony.
 She is truly out of this world, a Martian icon as seen in the music video for "Oops!...I Did It Again."
 (She is also devoted to specific song title punctuation I must Google everytime, but that's for another post.)

-In this Academy-award-winning documentary short film music video, a hot astronaut (a proto-Astronaut Mike Dexter if you will) lands on Mars and finds a CD (compact disc, stay with me, youths) of the Britney Spears album named for this perfect song.
+Academy-award-winning documentary short film music video, a hot astronaut (a proto-Astronaut Mike Dexter if you will) lands on Mars and finds a CD (compact disc, stay with me, youths) of the Britney Spears album named for this perfect song.
 It is then Mars Queen Britney descends from the sky and begins dancing with a bunch of Mars Dancers Who Are Wearing Silver.
 They are surrounded by Mars Factory Men Pushing Levers For Reasons I Don't Care about and Are Also Wearing Suspenders without Shirts.
 They chain up Baby Astronaut Mike Dexter so he can enjoy the dancing or something.
 Control is INTO IT.

 Houston, we have a bop.